Key concepts

 Evaluation Metrics

 After fine-tuning, your models are evaluated using standard metrics.
-For example:
+The available metrics depend on the problem type:

 - BLEU: Used in text generation; higher is better and measures output quality against a reference.